munuxi/Multiple-Polylogarithm/README.md

 ## How to use this code

-A numerical realization of generalized polylogarithm (or Goncharov polylogarithm, multiple polylogarithm) in pure Mathematica based on the algorithm given in this paper [0410259](https://arxiv.org/abs/hep-ph/0410259).
+A numerical realization of multiple polylogarithm (or Goncharov polylogarithm, generalized polylogarithm) in pure Mathematica based on the algorithm given in this paper [0410259](https://arxiv.org/abs/hep-ph/0410259).
 These polylogarithms are widely used in the calculation of Feynman integrals and amplitudes.

-This short code provides a function `numG` to numerically calculate G functions.
+This short code provides a function `numG` to numerically calculate multiple polylogarithms.
 For example, G_{1,1,1}(2,5.1212,-1,2+I) is given by
 ```Mathematica
 In[1]:= numG[{2,5.1212,-1},2+I]
 Out[1]= -0.22414260773807870769808034254340050458793786499014 +